-The bankruptcy court will revoke the transactions in the above categories and third parties shall, in principle, be obliged to re-transfer the relevant asset of the bankrupt party.
+The bankruptcy court will revoke the transactions in the above categories and third parties shall, in principle, be obliged to return the relevant asset of the bankrupt party.
 Certain other transactions entered into within a period of up to five years prior to the declaration of bankruptcy will also be revoked by the bankruptcy court if it is concluded by such court that they were entered into by the bankrupt party with a malicious intent (dolos) to prevent its creditors from satisfying their bona fide claims and the third party was aware of this fact.

-Moreover, the bankruptcy court may revoke any payments or transactions (including the issuance of notes or guarantees or the granting of mortgages or other securities) that occurred after the date of cessation of payments by the bankrupt party and prior to the declaration of bankruptcy if the other contracting party had at that time actual knowledge of the cessation of payments and if such payments or transactions were detrimental to the creditors of the bankrupt party.
-If the bankrupt party is a legal person, the knowledge of its counterparty is deemed to exist, where such counterparty is a related party, as defined in art.
-32 of Greek Law 4308/2014.
+- f) Moreover, the court may revoke any payments or transactions (including the issuance of notes or guarantees or the granting of mortgages or other securities) that occurred after the date of cessation of payments by the bankrupt party and prior to the declaration of bankruptcy if the other contracting party had at that time actual knowledge of the cessation of payments and if such payments or transactions were detrimental to the creditors of the bankrupt party.
+If the bankrupt party is a legal person, the knowledge of its counterparty is deemed to exist, where such counterparty is a related party, as defined in article 118 of the Law. - g) The liquidation of a business is conducted through an e-auction process without a reserve (minimum) price administered by a notary, according to a certain procedure.